Project Planning Steps to Create a Project From Start to Finish

 Imagine getting a call from your company’s executives.
 They have recognized your hard work and have promoted you to the position of a manager.
 You are now responsible for the next key project and your bosses want you to come up with a working plan within a couple of weeks.
 What do you do?

 Before you start worrying, take a step back and try to focus on the end goal.
 By looking at the bigger picture, you can come up with an effective method of completing all the necessary tasks.
-Even without any formal certification in project management, you can still successfully manage a project by applying a combination of technical and management skills, and by following an effective project planning process.
+Even without any formal certification in project management, you can still successfully manage a project by learning from the project management guide or by applying a combination of technical and management skills, and by following an effective project planning process.

-The project planning process refers to the creation of a roadmap that the project team needs to follow.
+Project planning is defined as the creation of a roadmap that the project team needs to follow.
 It contains the steps you’ll need to take to ensure the success of your project.
-A project plan consists of the schedule, list of roles and responsibilities, a task list for the entire project, and finally a clear and concise project scope.
+A project planning process consists of the schedule, list of roles and responsibilities, a task list for the entire project, and finally a clear and concise project scope.

 Project planning is a crucial stage that comes right after initiation in project management phases.
 Through proper planning, you streamline the entire project into a series of steps and ensure the availability of all the resources on time.

 All the constraints (time, scope, costs) are discussed in the project planning process, and mitigation plans are developed after the identification of potential risks.
 By comparing the actual progress with the project plan, you can also monitor the performance of your team and take the necessary steps to improve it.

 Project planning steps to create a project from start to finish

 Here are the 10 project planning steps for effective project plan